James 5

 10 Take as an example, brethren, of suffering and having patience, the prophets, who have spoken in the name of the Lord.
 11 Behold, we call them blessed who have endured.
 Ye have heard of the endurance of Job, and seen the end of the Lord; that the Lord is full of tender compassion and pitiful. vv.10-11 Remember Examples of Patience.
 Something that can help us to have patience while enduring injustices is the example of Old Testament saints who likewise suffered in patience.
 James refers to “the prophets”, which would include especially those who were raised up by God to speak in His Name when His people were in a bad state.
 These prophets often suffered at the hands of those who professed the Name of the Lord; e.g. Micaiah, Isaiah and Jeremiah.
 This is similar to the saints that James was addressing who faced cruel treatment from the rich professing Jews.
 When we look back on the lives of those dear Old Testament saints, we see how their path was vindicated by God, no matter how the world viewed them; “we call them blessed who have endured”.
 We know their happy portion now, and at the resurrection to come.
 One famous example that James gives us is Job; “Ye have heard of the endurance of Job”.
 Think of all Job endured – the physical, emotional, and spiritual pain – at the hand of the Devil, then from his friends, and even from his wife!
 An entire book of the Bible is dedicated to the story of Job and his amazing endurance.
 If you only saw the beginning of his trial, you would not really see the Lord’s heart.
 But we have “seen the end of the Lord”, and we can see that the Lord did not allow Job to suffer in vain.
 It is “the end of the Lord” that shows us why He allowed the suffering.
 At the end of the book, Job knows the Lord in a far deeper way than at the beginning!
 The Lord is not cruel and hatful, but “full of tender compassion and pitiful”.
 We see this in that the Lord did not allow the trial to go on for one moment longer than was absolutely necessary for Job’s blessing.

 12 But before all things, my brethren, swear not, neither by heaven, nor by the earth, nor by any other oath; but let your yea be yea, and your nay, nay, that ye do not fall under judgment. v.12 Oaths Prohibited: Don’t Resort to the Flesh.
 A final warning is given by James for believers when they are faced with injustices.
 The danger is to react in the flesh, especially by swearing or using oaths.
 This is very important, because reacting in the flesh completely spoils our testimony as believers; “But before all things, my brethren, swear not”.
 From Matthew 5:33-37 we can see that Jews especially had a habit of swearing, although the Gentile world was characterized by it too.
 When a man’s word is questioned by his fellow-man, he has a habit of using oaths; such as we hear today, “I swear to God.”
 This practice is predicated on the fact that a man’s ordinary word cannot be trusted.
 The New Testament expressly forbids common oaths.
 Some have taken these verses to mean that we should never take an oath administered by a magistrate such as “swearing on a bible” for court testimony.
 These verses do not absolve our obligation to take a judicial oath.
 The matter in context relates to communication man-to-man.
 Swearing “by heaven” or invoking the throne of God (the greatest authority) isn’t going to make your word any better than it is.
-It can only bring down the government of God on you when you renege on your vow (c.p.
-Heb.
-5:15-16).
+It can only bring down the government of God on you when you renege on your vow; “that ye do not fall under judgment”.
 Swearing “by earth”, even though the earth is less stable and solid than heaven, it is still far more consistent than your word!
 See also Matt.
 23:16; 18 where the Pharisees swore by the temple and the altar.
 We are to “let your yea be yea, and your nay, nay”.
 A man’s word should be unequivocal and binding (“Yea, yea; Nay, nay”), such that taking strong oaths, by this or that, is not needed.
 The man who backs nearly every statement with an oath is a man whose word cannot be trusted.
 James says, “before all things”, because it is very important that we learn not to resort to the flesh when irritated.3

 Chastening and Restoration: Sins of Believers (5:13-20)